Lost-Outpost/simplicity-of-skyrim/README.md

 This modlist can be played on the GOG version of Skyrim.
 You will need to do a couple of extra steps which are listed [here](GOG.md)

+## Existing Saves
+This modist is designed to be able to be added to existing saves.
+Please follow [these](https://github.com/Lost-Outpost/simplicity-of-skyrim/blob/main/EXISTINGSAVE.md) instructions to ensure your save is imported smoothly.

 # Updating

 If this Modlist receives an update, please check the [changelog](CHANGELOG.md) before doing anything.
 Always backup your saves or start a new game after updating.